mpostol/ASMD/README.md

 ### Ho to Install

 Download and run the file `UA.ModelDesigner.exe` to unzip the content to the selected folder and create an icon on the desktop.
 The application will run after unpacking.
 To restart the application you may use the icon on the desktop or double click the application file `<target>\UA.ModelDesigner\OOI.UA.ModelDesigner.exe`, where \<target\> is the already selected folder during the installation.
 To uninstall the software and embedded example simply delete the \<target\> folder and the icon.

+> Note: The self-extracting zip file and the main application is not code-signed.
+The unsigned executable maybe not allowed by your company IT policy.
+The installer package containing signed stuff is on the project road map #89.
+Further development planning is based on the sponsors' priorities.

 ### How to open an example